Surveillance Utilization Review Section

-The program that protects the integrity of Montana Medicaid from fraud, waste and abuse is known as the Surveillance and Utilization Review (SURS).
+The program that protects the integrity of Montana Medicaid from Provider fraud, waste and abuse is known as the Surveillance Utilization Review Section (SURS).
 It identifies aberrant billing practices, sanctions those who have abused Medicaid, recovers overpayments, and assists in criminal investigations where appropriate.

 Provider fraud is the criminal act of intentionally filing a false claim.
 Typically, the claim is for services that were not actually rendered.
 When there is reliable evidence of fraud, the provider is referred to the state's Medicaid Fraud Control Unit of the Attorney General's Office for criminal investigation.